-NOTE: We currently only accept migrations from subscription vendors that use Stripe or Braintree as the payment processor.
+NOTE: In order to maintain active subscriptions, we currently only support migrations from subscription vendors that use Stripe or Braintree as the payment processor.

 How do I migrate to Pico from another subscription vendor?